El Salvador: El Borbollon

 • Flavour profile Caramel, nectarine, orange

-• Process Washed
+• Process Natural

 • Varietal Pacamara

-• Roast Medium
+• Roast Medium to Medium-Dark

 £11.00